 For brands that rely on press releases, investing in Business Wire is a no-brainer and one of the best digital PR tools.
 With a reach of more than 162 countries, over 200 industry categories, and access to 100,000 media outlets, Business Wire is a well-known leader in the press release space and one of the top PR tools out there.

 Business Wire users have access to press release distribution (including newsrooms, individual journalists, consumers, bloggers, and more), as well as interactive media, and online newsrooms.
 The platform’s preferred partnerships aren’t to be ignored and include the Associated Press, Bloomberg, and more – all great placements for your backlink profile.

-Another great tool marketers should keep an eye on is the Smart News Release: the Multimedia Desk will optimize files with photos, videos, and more before preparing them for distribution.
+Another great tool marketers should keep an eye on in Business Wire is the Smart News Release.
+The Multimedia Desk will optimize files with photos, videos, and more before preparing them for distribution.
 Oftentimes, these files appear in publications such as Yahoo Finance, MarketWatch, and the New York Times.
 Any opportunity to make a journalist’s life easier with prepackaged assets and a ready-made story will be bound to have good results and is a top digital PR tool for any PR pro.

 Sign up for an account for pricing information.